5 Facts You Should Know Before Traveling to Socotra Island for Tourism

 a very low crime rate.
 The small local population is known for its hospitality and welcoming nature towards tourists.
 Incidents involving tourists are extremely rare, making it a safe destination for solo travelers, families and groups alike.

-basic medical facilities, but services are limited.
+The island has basic medical facilities, but services are limited.
 Visitors are advised to carry necessary medications and health supplies, as access to advanced medical care is restricted.
 It's also recommended to have travel insurance that covers medical evacuation in case of emergencies.

 Socotra is not just a remote island, it's a biodiversity hotspot that boasts an array of species found nowhere else on the planet.
 Often referred to as the "Galápagos of the Indian Ocean”, Socotra's isolation has allowed its flora and fauna to evolve into unique forms that enchant scientists and nature lovers alike.